“We are all created from materials borrowed from the stars, why should we not look to them for guidance?”

 Universe (Sp): The seven stars show the star child that the horizon is infinitely far away, and there is always a new place to explore.
-She can use plane shift as a spell like ability once per day.
+She can use plane shift as a spell-like ability once per day.

 Cycle: All things eventually pass and then repeat themselves.
 The star child may select any previous power granted by another quantity of stars.
 For example, she may select the Death power to regain the gaze attack, or she may select Love to keep track of a loved one who is prone to being kidnapped.
 Once this ability is selected it cannot be changed.

 Perfection (Ex): Seven is the number of perfection; under the guidance of the seven stars a star child gains mastery over some of her skills.
-She gains the Skill Mastery feat as a bonus feat.
+She gains Skill Mastery as a bonus feat.

 Color (Ex): There are seven colors of the rainbow, and upon reaching 7th level, a star child is given their aid.
 She may prepare and cast color spray, prismatic spray, prismatic wall, and prismatic sphere as if they were on her spell list.
 If the star child keeps a spellbook or knows a limited number of spells, these spells are added to her spellbook or spells known.
 However, she still cannot cast them if she does not have high enough level spell slots.

 Music (Ex): There are seven musical notes, and the star child’s seven stars empower her ability to make this wondrous brand of sound.
 She gains a +3 insight bonus on all Perform checks to make music.